digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 encrypt messages without having to rely on the KMS.

-The KMS integration is currently enabled for `Amazon Web Services (AWS) KMS` and 'Google Cloud Provider (GCP) KMS' in Canton Enterprise.
+The KMS integration is currently enabled for `Amazon Web Services (AWS) KMS` and `Google Cloud Provider (GCP) KMS` in Canton Enterprise.

 Running Canton with a KMS
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-KMS support can be enabled for a new installation (i.e., during the node bootstrap) or for an existing deployment that is transparently updated to use KMS.
+KMS support can be enabled for a new installation (i.e., during the node bootstrap) or for an existing deployment.
 When the KMS is enabled after a node has been running, the keys are (a) encrypted and stored in this encrypted form in the Canton node's database, or (b) transparently replaced by external KMS keys.
+For scenario (a) this process is done transparently, while in (b) it could be more involved if the key schemes being used do no match the current supported keys for KMS.

 .. _backup-kms: